curtisbarnard/BANKI/BANKI-answers.md

   - **Action:**
   - **Result:**
 - [x] Do you have any questions?
   - What would you like me to accomplish for the company in six months, and a year?
-How much vlaue do you think is reasonable for me to provide in six months?
+How much value do you think is reasonable for me to provide in six months?
+(Best you get their answer in writing.
+Atleast make a note.)
   - How flexible is your work-life balance?
-  - Any Benefits and mentorship programmes this company offers I should be aware of?
+  - Any Benefits and mentorship programs this company offers I should be aware of?
   - How did the company take care of its staff during the Covid pandemic?

 ## Technical Questions